Housing Needs Assessment Update

 Never Ending Battle

-by Robyn Gamble-Carr, 4 months ago
+by Robyn Gamble-Carr, over 1 year ago

 I'm not even sure where to start.
 I am the mama to 4 little girls and I would like to go back to school as soon as I can.
 Housing has become my every day nightmare.
 Almost 4 years ago we finally got the opportunity for our dream home.
 It wasn't anything extravagant, but it was all we needed.
 It was a 4 bedroom mini home, which was affordable, and we were going to rent to own.
 Well, things went a different way during my landlord's divorce settlement and she lost the home.
 The ex husband wanted to sell, which...
 Continue reading

-Page last updated: 21 Feb 2025, 08:01 AM
+Page last updated: 03 Dec 2025, 08:22 AM